absginc/fskhttp/README.md

 ## Introduction

 **FSKHTTP** is a virtual frequency-shift keying modem packaged as an HTTP microservice.
-Imagine two autonomous bots in the midst of a "GibberLink" hackathon challenge: Bot A initiates an FSK session, Bot B answers, and they agree on an optimized tone channel.
-Instead of converting text to speech and back, each bot posts its payload as JSON to /encode and receives a WAV file containing FSK tones.
-When that WAV is submitted to /decode, the service extracts the original byte stream and delivers it as JSON.
+Imagine two autonomous bots meeting in the wild.
+This scenario was played out in a recently hackathon and they called this "GibberLink".
+Bot A initiates a call, and Bot B answers.
+Realizing they are both BOTs, they agree on an optimized communications method.
+Instead of converting text to speech and back, each bot posts its payload as JSON to the /encode endpoint of FSKHTTP  and receives a WAV file containing FSK tones.
+When that WAV is submitted to the /decode endpoint, it extracts the original byte stream and delivers it  back as JSON.

-Under the hood, the battle‑tested **ggwave** library manages modulation, framing, sample rates, and error detection; FSKHTTP simply wraps it in a REST interface.
-Upper layers handle encryption, compression, and routing while FSKHTTP remains laser‑focused on byte‑to‑tone and tone‑to‑byte translation.
+Under the hood, the battle‑tested **ggwave** library manages modulation, framing, sample rates, and error detection; FSKHTTP wraps it in a REST interface.
+Upper layers can optionally handle encryption, compression, and routing while FSKHTTP remains laser‑focused on byte‑to‑tone and tone‑to‑byte translation as a microservice.

 Want to see it in action?
 Click the previews below to play the full demo videos: